 Grand Marsh is a tiny town located in the state of Wisconsin.
 With a population of 110 people and just one neighborhood, Grand Marsh is the 518th largest community in Wisconsin.
-Much of the housing stock in Grand Marsh was built prior to World War II, making it one of the older and more historic towns in the country.
+Grand Marsh has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Unlike some towns, Grand Marsh isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Grand Marsh are a mix of both white- and blue-collar jobs.
 Overall, Grand Marsh is a town of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Grand Marsh who work in sales jobs (28.30%), office and administrative support (26.42%), and teaching (15.09%).

-Overall, Grand Marsh’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Grand Marsh’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Grand Marsh is worth considering.

-Grand Marsh is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Grand Marsh doesn't have a public transportation system that people use for their commute.

 The per capita income in Grand Marsh in 2022 was $30,918, which is lower middle income relative to Wisconsin and the nation.
 This equates to an annual income of $123,672 for a family of four.
 However, Grand Marsh contains both very wealthy and poor people as well.